 Improper Watering Schedule

 Once you find the sweet spot for your Bianca, the plant should grow happily for several years.
-However, the plants aren’t immune to problems, and you may encounter some issues with browning leaves or lack of growth.
+However, the plants aren’t immune to problems, and you may encounter issues with browning leaves or lack of growth.

 One of the most common reasons your Callisia repens Bianca may start to die is improper watering.
-Too much water or too little water may result in leaves that whither and die and a lack of new growth.
+Too much or too little water may result in leaves that whither and die and a lack of new growth.

 If you notice several leaves starting to turn brown, take a look at the soil.
+Is it quite damp?
+Is it so dry it’s starting to crack open?

 Modifying your watering schedule may help you bring the plant back from the brink.
-If you’re certain you’re not watering the plant too frequently or infrequently, you may need to move it to a wetter or drier area of your home to ensure the soil dries out in a reasonable timeframe.
+If you’re confident you’re not watering the plant too frequently or infrequently, you may need to move it to a wetter or drier area of your home to ensure the soil dries out in a reasonable timeframe.

-Giving your Bianca just a few minutes of direct sunlight each day is a great way to make sure the leaves stay pink, but too much sun may kill the plant.
+Too much or too little sunlight is the other cause of a dying Bianca plant.
+Giving your Bianca just a few minutes of direct sunlight each day is a great way to ensure the leaves stay pink, but too much sun may kill the plant.

+The leaves may start to turn brown or fall off when the plant receives too much sun.
 However, the same may happen when the plant doesn’t get enough light.
-A Callisia might not completely die in a very dimly lit area, but it certainly won’t grow any more than necessary to survive.
+A Callisia might not completely die in a very dimly lit area.
+Still, it certainly won’t grow more than necessary to survive.

 Related: Callisia Repens Pink Panther Care